-GlobalData reports that the Feed-in Tariffs (FiT), quota obligations, capital grants, and subsidies, will be a significant factor in Europe’s renewable energy growth.
+GlobalData reports that the Feed-in Tariffs (FiT), quota obligations, capital grants, and subsidies.
+For they will be a significant factor.
+Especially in Europe’s renewable energy growth.

 The European Union (EU) directive on renewable energy set a target for each state to increase its renewable energy share to 20% of total consumption by 2020.